grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ## Notes and To dos:
 :notes:
+* [ ] move section headers to .md comments; create chapter breaks
+* [ ] consider breaking chapters into their own files
+	* this might make them easier to manage, particular if you put what the contents of each chapter are in comments at the top
+	* you can edit from one chapter to the next with vim splits
+	* might make it just a bit harder for someone to read/compile from the source code without setting up pandoc and stuff.
+* [ ] add more comments in general to help explain meaning, motives, and subtleties --- make the 'source code' version of the book more source codey.
+	* Stuff like the malevolence of nature could be a comment in the source code text
 * [ ] secure Mark Tower domains and stuff:
 	* [ ] domain names
 	* [ ] github account
 	* [ ] protonmail account
 	* [ ] amazon account
 * [ ] Ask Aaron Reiss who I should have read this thing
+* [ ] possible readers:
+	* [ ] Cricket
+	* [ ] Clara
+	* [ ] Aaron
+	* [ ] Sam
+	* [ ] Xala
 * [ ] Maybe post the unedited first full draft as a "preview edition" on Amazon?
 	* (Check if new editions can be distributed for free, and push that idea in a quest for new readers)
 	* (Or see if you can distribute the preview edition for free as a way to bring in new readers)